Timber Rattlesnake Habitat

 — DEC Timber Rattlesnake Fact Sheet

 Timber rattlesnakes can grow to up to six feet long, and they can strike at a distance up to half their own body length.
 Mathematically, this means a three foot striking distance.
-Spiritually, it means stay at least 20 feet away.
+Spiritually, it means stay at least 15 feet away.

+Common advice says, “If you leave them alone, they’ll leave you alone.”
 They do rattle if you get too close.
 The sound is instantly recognizable, and unforgettable.

-Do not touch a dead rattlesnake or copperhead as their nervous system remains active for quite a while and you can still be bitten and envenomated
+- do not touch a dead rattlesnake or copperhead — their nervous system remains active for quite a while and you can still be bitten and envenomated

-Where are the rattlesnakes?
+Where are the Rattlesnakes?

 Rattlers tend to start coming out of hibernation in late April and May, as the days warm up.
 (We have Copperheads here, too.
 They’re less common and generally less deadly, but don’t be an idiot.)
 Many people avoid rattler terrain May through November.

 The hikes listed below are places where you’re most likely to come across rattlesnakes.
-From April onwards, you need to be aware of their potential presence anywhere.
+However, from April onwards, you need to be aware of their potential presence anywhere.